FH-Campus-Wien-WEB/web24-exercise-1/README.md

 ### Part 1: Returning the movie data from the /movies endpoint

 In this first part of the assignment, you have to structure movie data in JSON.
-Choose **at least three movies** of your liking from the [OMDb API](https://www.omdbapi.com/) and use their **Examples** section to retrieve the full JSON data for these movies.
+Choose **at least three movies** of your liking and use the **Examples** section of the [OMDb API](https://www.omdbapi.com/) to retrieve the data for these movies in JSON format.

 For example, this is the data returned when searching for *The Thing*: